 They’ll support you through the process of creating a contract, ensuring that it meets your organisation’s specific requirements.

-Whether you’re writing a data sharing contract or another piece of documentation – such as privacy notices and policies, HR documentation, commercial contracts or international data transfers – there’s no need to risk doing it alone.
+There’s no need to risk doing it alone, whether you’re writing a data sharing contract or another piece of documentation – such as privacy notices and policies, HR documentation, commercial contracts or international data transfers.

 Contact us today to find out how we can help.